DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/resource-packs.md

 }
 ```

-The first key is the name for the sound; in this example, `entity.player.defence.level`.
+The first key is the name for the sound; in this example, `entity.player.defense.level`.
 The only data object within the command we need to specify are `sounds`.
 Optionally, you can specify the subtitle that displays if subtitles are enabled in-game.
 If you place multiple sounds within the `"sounds":[]` array, the sound will randomize between them based on their weight.